kogo59/The_Central_Caucasus_and_Bashan/chapters/01_Chapter.md

 bade adieu to Cairo and our Nile friends, and on the next day embarked at Alexandria for Syria.

-We had been asked to take out from England a long box, labelled ߵDelicate instruments—with careߴ for the use of Lieutenant Warren, the officer engaged in superintending the excavations lately undertaken by the ߵPalestine Exploration Committee.ߴ  On our leaving Alexandria the custom-house officer wanted to examine the box, and it was only by loud protests and threats of official vengeance that we saved the instruments from the risk of being spoiled by the Egyptians.
-This was the beginning of woes to these ߵdelicate instrumentsߴ which became celebrated characters with us during the next fortnight.
+We had been asked to take out from England a long box, labelled ❛Delicate instruments—with care❜ for the use of Lieutenant Warren, the officer engaged in superintending the excavations lately undertaken by the ❛Palestine Exploration Committee.❜  On our leaving Alexandria the custom-house officer wanted to examine the box, and it was only by loud protests and threats of official vengeance that we saved the instruments from the risk of being spoiled by the Egyptians.
+This was the beginning of woes to these ❛delicate instruments❜ which became celebrated characters with us during the next fortnight.

 We spent a day at Port Said, an utterly uninteresting town of third-class villa